1970 FORD F100

 Center of Attention

 TMI really wanted to make their intentions clear at SEMA 2014 and to show off all their hard work.
 The F100 product line was started with the Fifth Generation ‘68-’72 era and was later expanded to run from 1953 all the way to 1986 to accommodate all the blue oval fans out there wanting to build their dream Ford truck the way they always wanted to.
 The R&D team at TMI developed a complete interior starting with Pro-Series Universal Low Back bucket seats in the classic VXR pattern, in charcoal grey suede and white vinyl with grey stitching and black grommets.
-With the seats developed and stitched up, a Sport R steering wheels was wrapped, matching door panels were fabricated, along with a dash pad, and custom waterfall center console complete with cup holders was created to make this interior really shine.
+With the seats developed and stitched up, a Sport R steering wheel was wrapped, matching door panels were fabricated, along with a dash pad, and custom waterfall center console complete with cup holders was created to make this interior really shine.
 The floor of the cab received a German Square Weave carpet kit in Salt and Pepper to keep things classy.

 With the interior al nice and snug, a set of Dakota Digital gauges filled the dash, while a RetroSound Classic Radio head unit Quad4 Amplifier and R-TB8 speakers pumped out sounds, all wired into a customizable wiring kit from Painless Performance.